-Revisiting the history and connecting with the past is an incredible experience – I am fortunate to visit such beautiful places in Thanjavur / Tanjore, India and in its surroundings which was ruled by The Cholas starting in the 9th century.
+Revisiting the history and connecting with the past is an incredible experience – I am fortunate to have visited such beautiful places in Thanjavur / Tanjore, India and in its surroundings which was ruled by The Cholas starting in the 9th century.
 I visited two of magnificent temples built by The Cholas, which are UNESCO World Heritage Sites - Brihadishwara Temple at Tanjore and Airavateshwara Temple at Darasuram, Kumbakonam.
 These two temples are the best classic examples of the brilliant art and architecture by The Cholas.
 I highly appreciate and thank the Archaeological Survey of India (ASI) for maintaining the sanctity of these temples.

 The places I visited were in the outskirts of Tanjore and Kumbakonam except the Brihadishwara Temple and the Palace.
 I used public transportation (Bus) to visit all the places since it is the safest mode of transport when we travel alone and also to enjoy traveling like a local.
 I was able to enjoy my bus rides in spite of continuous rains and the festive crowd – “Getting out of the comfort zone is the key thing that differentiates A TRAVELLER from a tourist”.